brianpetro/obsidian-smart-templates/README.md

 # Smart Commands for Obsidian

-Smart Commands is a powerful community plugin for Obsidian that allows you to create and use configurable commands utilizing Smart Environments.
+Smart Commands allows you to create and use configurable commands utilizing Smart Environments.

+Smart Commands is a companion plugin to [Smart Connections](https://github.com/brianpetro/obsidian-smart-connections/), a plugin for Obsidian that implements a Smart Environment for utilizing AI to enhance your notes.

 ## Features

+### Smart Templates

-- **Smart Templates**: Create and use customizable templates with dynamic variables.
+Create and use customizable templates with dynamic variables.

-- **AI-Powered**: Leverage AI models to generate content based on your templates.
+- **AI-Powered**: Leverage AI models to generate content based on your templates, variable prompts, and current context (note or highlighted text).
+- **Variable Prompts**: Define prompts for each variable for more control over content generation.
-- **Flexible Configuration**: Choose your preferred AI model platform and customize settings.
+- **Flexible Configuration**: Choose your preferred AI model platform.

+*More features coming soon...*:
+- Integration with Smart Connections to retrieve additional context
-- **Easy Integration**: Seamlessly integrates with your existing Obsidian Smart Environment.
+- Integration with Smart Memos
+- Integration with Smart Connections Visualizer for visual selection of nodes to use as context

 ## Installation